 A: HRB can only fund approved Host Institutions (with the exception of Host Institutions based in Northern Ireland as noted above).
-Other organisations in Ireland can only be included as external collaborators, not being able to receive any HRB funding.
+Other organisations in Ireland can only be included as non-funded partners, not being able to receive any HRB funding.